 This parasite called a “mite” generally lives in peace and harmony on all dogs in the skin.
 Infection from this parasite occurs when the body’s immune system is unable to maintain this harmonious state with the demodex parasite.
 This is considered a genetic or inherited trait, and affected animals should not be used for breeding.

 Demodex is a genus of mite in the family Demodicidae.
 Demodex canis occurs naturally in the hair follicles of most dogs in low numbers around the face and other areas of the body.

 Demodex mange has a red color and can be called a red mange.
 It has long, thin cigar like body with 8 legs.
 Demodex mange live in hair follicles and within the follicle.
 Because of the immune system.
 When dogs immune system is suppresed, the mange start increasing population.
 Bad shampoo and extended use of antibiotics and steroids are most common reasons for dogs demodicosis.

-Demodex Mange Mites, Ear Mites and Sarcoptic Mange Mites these are mites problem created by pets.
+Demodex Mange Mites, Dust Mites and Sarcoptic Mange Mites these are mites problem created by pets.
 Ear mites aren’t usually referred to as “mange” but it is, in fact, our most common mite problem in pets.
 Suspect ear mites if your cat has blackish ear wax or is scratching at it’s ears.

 Canine Demodectic Mange

 Cases may not itch much at all.Mild demodex cases simply show up as small patches of hairlessness.
 More severe cases, though, often involve secondary bacterial skin infections making the the situation look a lot different; inflamed, pustular, itchy, and quite awful.

 These diseases in humans are usually called demodicosis which may have a rosacea-like appearance.
 Common symptoms include hair loss, itching and inflammation.
 An association with pityriasis folliculorum has also been described.